JoshuaT35/ECE421/Lab9/README.md

 According to this, the time it takes for the `selection_sort()` function to complete ranges from 77.387ms (worst) - 85.473ms (best), with the median being 81.195ms.
 Furthermore, 7 samples out of 100 run were outliers.

 ## Question 7 answer
-This is a result from running the benchmarks for question 7 (actual result may vary).
+This is a result from running the benchmarks for question 7 (actual results may vary).
 ---
 selection_sort
 time: [68.113 ms 72.120 ms 76.800 ms]